9 Common Types of Ants in Florida

 Argentine Ants

-As they search for food they leave pheromone trails wherever they go so that they never search the same place twice.
+As they search for food, they leave pheromone trails wherever they go so that they never search the same place twice.
 They are attracted to decay and waste and can spread bacteria wherever they go.
-Another way these pests can cause destruction in your yard is by protecting honeydew-secreting garden pests such as aphids, scales, and mealybugs from natural predators.
+Another way these pests can destroy your yard is by protecting honeydew-secreting garden pests such as aphids, scales, and mealybugs from natural predators.

 Image